mattdesl/klasse/README.md

 ## klasse

-A minimal class/mixin utility for JavaScript, focusing on performance, readability, and composition over inheritance.
+A minimal class/mixin utility for JavaScript, focusing on performance, Node compatibility, and composition over inheritance.

 ## syntax